Contributing to Slicer¶

 LGTMis an acronym for Looks Good to Me.

 - To accommodate developers explicitly asking for more time to test the proposed changes, integration time can be delayed by few more days.

-- You do NOT have push access: A Slicer core developer will integrate your PR.
-If you would like to speed up the integration, do not hesitate to send a note on the mailing list.
+- If you do NOT have push access, a Slicer core developer will integrate your PR.
+If you would like to speed up the integration, do not hesitate to send a note on the Slicer forum.

 Automatic testing of pull requests¶

 Every pull request is tested automatically using CircleCI each time you push a commit to it.
 The Github UI will restrict users from merging pull requests until the CI build has returned with a successful result indicating that all tests have passed.

 The testing infrastructure is described in details in the 3D Slicer Improves Testing for Pull Requests Using Docker and CircleCI blog post.

 After changes are integrated, every evening at 10pm EST (3am UTC), Slicer build bots (aka factories) will build, test and package the Slicer application and all its extensions on Linux, macOS and Windows.
 Results are published daily on CDash (Stable & Preview) and developers that introduced changes resulting in build or test failures are notified by email.